buckeye43210/markdown-to-snowkb/README.md

 - Break the habit of using outdated, print-centric software.
 - Start today: Learn Markdown, use Git, and focus on **content**.

-**Credit**: Ben Balter, 2012 [](https://ben.balter.com/2012/10/19/we-ve-been-trained-to-make-paper/)nly distribution, the time is ripe for a more evolved, text-centric, distributed workflow to become mainstream.
+**Credit**: Ben Balter, 2012 [We've been trained to make paper](https://ben.balter.com/2012/10/19/we-ve-been-trained-to-make-paper/)nly distribution, the time is ripe for a more evolved, text-centric, distributed workflow to become mainstream.
 Stop making paper, start collaborating.

 ---